APCM Meeting Minutes

 School’s work

 I would like to thank everybody involved in the children’s ministry for all the incredible work they do with all the children and families we are in contact with.
 They are a fantastic bunch doing a great job.
+But a really huge thanks belongs to Maria Seaman who for a number of years has taken responsibility for the children’s work and needed to step back last year.
+Maria you were and are missed and we cannot thank you enough for who you are and what you have given.

 Please pray for all of us, that God will continue to give us the passion and the opportunities to present the gospel to all the children attending the groups and that He will continue to guide us in His will for all the groups and all of us.
 Also please pray for all the children attending, that God will work incredibly in their hearts.

-• Youth Ministry Report
+Youth Ministry Report

 Team

-Looking ahead
+Looking Ahead

-Alice Pettifer – Youth Team Leader.
+Ben Haughton-Scales – Curate and Youth Team Leader.

 Wholeness in Jesus/ Wellbeing